TB-500 Tissue Repair Research Guide | PSPeptides

 TB-500 is the synthetic research analog of Thymosin Beta-4 (Tβ4), a naturally occurring 43-amino acid peptide found in virtually all nucleated mammalian cells.
 First isolated from thymic tissue in the 1960s, Thymosin Beta-4 is now understood to be expressed ubiquitously throughout the body — with highest concentrations found in platelets, wound fluid, and actively remodeling tissues, precisely where the body is mounting a repair response.
+This guide summarizes the mechanistic literature, TB-500 research findings across major tissue systems, and the practical considerations for laboratory protocol design.

 Chemical Profile